-assignments and homework and is
+assignments and homework.
+Is attentive.

-attentive.

 N = Needs Improvement Rarely participates.
-Frequently does not complete assignments and is inattentive and poorly organized.
+Frequently does not complete assignments or homework.
+Is often inattentive and poorly organized.

-I. Kindergarten grading will be a rubric marked to indicate a student's progress towards mastery of standards.
+I. Kindergarten grading will be a rubric marked to indicate a student's progress towards mastery of end of year standards.